suyashcjoshi/ringcentral-oauth-java/README.md

 # ringcentral-oauth-java
-Demo application showing 3-legged OAuth 2.0 Flow for RingCentral platform using Java Web server.
+Demo application showing 3-legged OAuth 2.0 Flow for RingCentral platform using Java Web server (Jetty).

 In general, the steps your app needs to take to use RingCentral APIs (including authorization) are as follows: